ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 - [Upgrading Multi node configurations (MongoDB, PostgreSQL, File Share/S3)](#upgrading-multi-node-configurations)
 - [Seamless cut-over](#seamless-cut-over)

-!!!note "Storing Captured Data"
 For upgrades and migrations for a SystemLink Server with a small amount of data you may be able to use `nislmigrate` to backup your data to the local file system of your SystemLink Server.
 For SystemLink Servers with a large amount of data be aware `nislmigrate` could exhaust the local storage on the server.
 This can mitigated by using an attached volume. **This document assumes this will be needed and refers to this attached volume as `D:\` in each workflow.**

+!!!important "Storing Sensitive Data"
+    The migration of systems data (`--all` or `--systems`) will migrate the private key used decrypt communication between your SystemLink server and test systems.
+In this case, `nislmigrate` requires the use of the `--secret` argument to encrypt this key.
+While this provides some assurances of the security of this private key, it is the users responsibility to ensure this private key and sensitive production data are properly handled during migration and after the process is complete.

 ## Single Node Upgrade

 This workflow describes steps to upgrade a single node deployment of SystemLink Server.

-The SystemLink NI Package Manager Installers (NIPM) supports in-place upgrades of SystemLink Server.
-An in place upgrade is one where the upgrade is run directly on your current SystemLink Server.
-For production deployments of SystemLink Server this is not recommended.
-If you pursue this option it is highly recommended you backup your server prior to the upgrade.
-This backup is an essential fallback should an issue occur during upgrade that leaves your SystemLink Server in a bad state.
+Though the NI Package Manager (NIPM) installer for SystemLink supports in-place upgrades where the upgrade runs directly on your current SystemLink Server, NI does not recommend this option.
+If you choose this option, ensure that you backup your server before beginning the upgrade.

 For single node upgrades, NI recommends pairing the upgrade with a migration.
 This mitigates risks of issues during the upgrade by ensuring your original SystemLink Server remains in an operable state.